‘Days Of Our Lives’ Spoilers: Gabi Tries To Use Her Power To Avoid Prison

-Days of Our Lives spoilers for Tuesday, February 25 reveal that things are about to get even more wild in Salem, and the drama will be at an all time high.
+Days of Our Lives spoilers for Tuesday, February 25 reveal that things are about to get even more wild in Salem, and the drama will be at an all-time high.

 According to a recent report by Soap Hub, viewers will watch as Gabi Hernandez (Camila Banus) finds out that she is the bone marrow match for Sarah Horton (Linsey Godfrey) and Eric Brady’s (Greg Vaughan) daughter, Mickey.